-There was one other NPT provision that should be noted.
-All multilateral arms control/non-proliferation treaties have been given when negotiated a permanent duration, such as the Outer Space Treaty and the Chemical Weapons Convention.
-Only the NPT was an exception to this.
+There was one other NPT provision that should be noted here.
+All multilateral arms control/non-proliferation treaties had been given when negotiated a permanent duration, only the NPT was an exception.
 Three of the negotiating states in Geneva: Sweden, Germany, and Italy, were skeptical that the NPT would succeed.
 Therefore they argued for something less, and in the end the negotiators agreed to give the NPT a 25-year life, after which the parties to the Treaty would meet in a conference and on a one-time basis-without having to seek approval of national legislators as with an amendment-decide by majority vote how much longer the NPT would last.

 For the first 25 years of the life of the NPT after its entry into force in 1970 in the Review Conferences and elsewhere, the non-proliferation part of the Treaty was a success.
-The Article IV peaceful nuclear technology obligation worked well amid some contention.
-But the Article VI disarmament commitments, particularly the so-called interim steps, were largely a failure, with the Test Ban, to the chagrin of many non-nuclear weapon states parties, being the principal casualty.
-In 1995 the Treaty-mandated Review and Extension Conference took place and it was agreed by a consensus decision to make the NPT permanent but this time explicitly conditioned on progress on the interim steps toward disarmament, with the Test Ban in one year being objective number one.
+The peaceful nuclear technology obligation worked well but the disarmament commitments, particularly the so-called interim steps, were largely a failure, with the Test Ban, to the chagrin of many nonnuclear weapon states parties, being the principal casualty.
+In 1995 the Treaty-mandated Review and Extension Conference took place and overcoming significant obstacles, without a vote, it was agreed, by a shaky consensus decision to make the NPT permanent but this time explicitly conditioned on progress on the interim steps toward disarmament, with the Test Ban in one year being objective number one.

-Galvanized by this outcome the United States led the comprehensive test ban treaty negotiations to a successful outcome in 1996 and the Test Ban or CTBT was adopted by the UN General Assembly by a vote of 158 to 3.
+Galvanized by this outcome the United States led the comprehensive test ban treaty negotiations to a successful outcome in 1996 and the Test Ban (or Comprehensive Test Ban Treaty-the CTBT) was adopted by the UN General Assembly by a vote of 158 to 3.
 Many states promptly signed the Test Ban Treaty in New York in September 1996 with the United States being the first to sign.
 However, because of the politics among India, China, the United Kingdom, and others, the entry into force clause was different.
-Usually a treaty enters into force-becomes effective-after a certain number of signers have ratified it under their domestic law; for the U.S. of course that means approval by the Senate and signature by the President.
-The Test Ban by its terms will enter into force only when all 46 states with nuclear facilities on their territory in 1996 have ratified.
+Instead of the usual clause requiring simply a certain number of ratifying states to enter into force, the Test Ban will enter into force only when all 46 states with nuclear facilities on their territory in 1996 have ratified a much higher bar.

 The United States Senate rejected ratification in 1999 and while the Test Ban Treaty remains in the hands of the Senate there has been no attempt since to seek another vote on the Treaty.
 Thirty-eight of the 46 states have ratified, including the United Kingdom, France, Russia, Japan, and Germany.
 The other seven of the remaining eight are largely directly or indirectly waiting for the United States to act.
-But favorable action on the Test Ban by the U.S. Senate as far as one can see into the future at the present time does not appear possible.
+But favorable action on the Test Ban by the U.S. Senate as far as one can see into the future at the present time does not appear likely.
 Thus the principal quid pro quo for most of the states of the world legally obligating themselves to never acquire nuclear weapons, the one thing that in the eyes of much of the world takes some of the edge off of the perceived first class status of the nuclear weapon states, the one step that would be seen by non-nuclear weapon states as establishing balance in the NPT may never be achieved.
 The world largely has been following an informal nuclear weapon test moratorium policy since it was established by the United States in 1993, all states except North Korea since 1998.
 Nevertheless the failure to achieve entry into force of the CTBT is a crippling blow to the long-term viability of the NPT.